Markus Form by Lundgren+Lindqvist, Sweden14 April,2015

-These values are the basis of Markus Form’s brand identity, developed by graphic design studio Lundgren+Lindqvist, and expressed using reductive, geometric, typographic shape and its consistent application, an appropriate use of space, proportion and layout, detail and the absence of detail, print finish and the distinctive and contextual qualities of unusual product photography.
+These values are the basis of Markus Form’s brand identity, developed by graphic design studio Lundgren+Lindqvist, and expressed using reductive, geometric, typographic shape and its consistent application, an appropriate use of space, proportion and layout, detail and the absence of detail, print finish and the distinctive and contextual qualities of still life photography.
 The project included business cards, postcards, tags, labels, folders and website.

 Like any good brand identity treatment, Lundgren+Lindqvist’s visual identity leverages contrast, juxtaposition, disparity, the familiar and the unfamiliar to resolve and convey brand values and product quality, and secure an aesthetic distinction.
 As you might expect, consideration is given to typography, layout, space, colour, visual and material texture, but it is the photography that really sets tone and the communicative agenda.